Independence property of the Busemann function in exactly solvable KPZ models: Main results

 \end{theorem}

 Based on the small deviation work \cite{small_deviation_LPP} for the CGM, we anticipate the optimal bound to be $C(\delta \vee N^{-2/3})$.
 However, achieving this requires a crucial estimate for the number of disjoint geodesics inside a parallelogram, which was proved in \cite{noninf}.
 This particular argument relies on the notion of geodesics in an essential way, which makes it only applicable in the zero-temperature setting.
-In contrast, in the positive-temperature setting, the best-known upper bound for the inverse gamma polymer prior to our results is in the form of $C |\log {(\delta\vee N^{-2/3})}|^{10}\sqrt{\delta\vee N^{-2/3}}$, see Remark 2.13 from \cite{ras-sep-she-}.
+In contrast, in the positive-temperature setting, the best-known upper bound for the inverse-gamma polymer before our results is in the form of $C |\log {(\delta\vee N^{-2/3})}|^{10}\sqrt{\delta\vee N^{-2/3}}$, see Remark 2.13 from \cite{ras-sep-she-}.